TTMordred/MinePath_RPG/README.md

    - Automatic logout on server restart

 3. **Wallet Verification**
-   - Verification code generation
+   - Blockchain signature verification
    - Wallet address validation
-   - Ownership verification
+   - Ownership verification through cryptographic proof

 ## Next Steps and Enhancements

+For a detailed roadmap of future features and improvements, see our [Project Roadmap](docs/ROADMAP.md).

 ### Immediate Improvements